elylucas/ng-nest-realtime-apps/docs/lab1.md

 # Lab1 - Echo Client

-In this lab we will build the "hello world" of websocket apps, an echo server that will simply reply back any text that a client sends to it.
+In this lab, we will build the "hello world" of websocket apps, an echo server that will reply any text that a client sends to it.

 To get started, checkout the `lab1-start` branch: